 - the cut ends grow back together

-If pregnancy does occur after a tubal ligation, there is a greater chance that it will be ectopic.
-This means that the pregnancy occurs outside the uterus, usually in the fallopian tubes where the foetus can not survive.
+If pregnancy does occur after a tubal ligation, there is a higher chance that it will be ectopic.
+This means that the pregnancy happens outside your uterus (womb), usually in your fallopian tubes, where the foetus cannot survive.

 What are the advantages and disadvantages of tubal ligation?